If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 After mating, they lay their eggs at intervals over several weeks.
 Ducks from other species occasionally steal these eggs for themselves and thus end up as foster parents!

 Another interesting fact about this bird is its natural enemies: crocodiles, wildcats, feral dogs, and snakes!
-One thing’s for sure – you’re not going to forget about the Knob-Billed Duck anytime soon after reading this post!
+One thing’s for sure – you’ll not forget about the Knob-Billed Duck anytime soon after reading this post!

 3. The Spectacled Eider Duck